dansmyers/ProgrammingWithAI/Activities/4-Gemini.md

 When you're ready to test, use `gemini://geminiprotocol.net/` as your test URL.

-*Important note*: the closing `/` is required to retrieve the page correctly.
+*Important note*: the ending `/` is required to retrieve the page correctly.

 ## More features